giantswarm/kubernetes-registry/docs/recipe.md

 Keep in mind that this recipe currently does not include SSL or authentification.
 To work around this, there's a proxy running on each node in the cluster, exposing a port onto the node (via `hostPort`), which Docker accepts as "secure", since it is accessed by `localhost`.

-_Note: The registry setup by this recipe currently uses non-persistent storage, so images pushed to it will not survive Pod restarts._
+_Note: The registry set up by this recipe currently uses non-persistent storage, so images pushed to it will not survive Pod restarts._

 ## Deploying the registry